FAA Physicals for Pilots

 Third-Class Medical Certificates (General Aviation) are required for student and non-commercial general aviation pilots every 60 months up to age 40, then every 24 months.
 Student pilots must be at least 16 years of age to fly solo and 17 years of age to obtain a private pilot’s license.

 Second-Class Medical Certificates (Commercial Aviation) are required for commercial (non-airline) pilots.
 Second-Class flight physicals are required every 24 months.
 Commercial pilots must be at least 18 years of age.

-FAA flight physicals are scheduled by appointment only and are offered at Rush-Copley Convenient Care in Sugar Grove.
+FAA flight physicals are scheduled by appointment only.
 Please call 630-466-6000 for more information or to schedule an appointment.